khundman/telemanom/README.md

 - `anomaly_sequences`: start and end indices of true anomalies in stream
 - `class`: the class of anomaly (see paper for discussion)
 - `num values`: number of telemetry values in each stream

+To provide your own labels, use the `labeled_anomalies.csv` file as a template.
+The only required fields/columns are `channel_id` and `anomaly_sequences`. `anomaly_sequences` is a list of lists that contain start and end indices of anomalous regions in the test dataset for a channel.

 ## Dataset and performance statistics: